 Very few of us can claim to have walked in Raynor Winn’s shoes, but every step of her transformative journey will inspire women from all walks of life.

-Why flawed females are absolutely fabulous
+Why flawed women are absolutely fabulous

 It’s time to celebrate the foibles that we have as successful women.